hanselke/kaizen/README.md

-1b. root screen always show next action button
+10. Only show those actions that a user can create.
 2. select the right roles for next action in sm and check.
+2a ensure next action complete.
+2b show current task name in header.
 3. excel field mapping
 4. Make it work with multiple process definitions.
 5. store state machine in process definition